DexlerXD/HOI4MassStateEditor/README.md

 # HOI4MassStateEditor
 This is a very simple tool that lets you edit many hoi4 state files with ease!
-The main purpose of this programm is to quickly add and remove, if nedeed, some entries in state files (like `add_state_core` and `owner`).
+The main purpose of this program is to quickly add and remove, if nedeed, some entries in state files (like `add_state_core` and `owner`).
 I've created it to solve my modding problems, as I had needed to edit many files, deleting the same lines, which made this process very long and boring, so I hope that now everyone can do this easier and faster.
 ## Features
 This tool is currently capable of: